cubicbyte/tempmail-python/README.md

 - `tempmail.DOMAINS`: List of available email domains.

 ## License
-py-tempmail is licensed under the MIT License.
+tempmail-python is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.